-Organising a large scale event
+Organising a sports event

-We recognise the positive benefits that organised recreational events can bring by enriching people’s experience of Dartmoor and contributing to the local economy.
+This guidance is for those organising large scale recreational events including hill races, sponsored walks and challenge events, orienteering events, mountain bike events, long-distance riding and endurance events.
+The Authority recognises the positive benefits that organised recreational events can bring by enriching people’s experience of Dartmoor and contributing to the local economy.
 But we also want to ensure that any negative impacts such as increased erosion and disruption to local communities is minimised.

 Advice for planning a successful event